-- (a) The administrator shall keep a record of all licenses issued by him, together with a description of the dog for which such license is issued. - (b) The owner or custodian of the dog must present the license for that dog upon request of the animal control officer or any person authorized to enforce this title.
+- (a) The administrator shall keep a record of all licenses issued with a description of the dog for which such license is issued. - (b) The owner or custodian of the dog must present the license for that dog upon request of the animal control officer or any person authorized to enforce this title.